 The raw water quality has significant impacts on efficient operation of the STP, in particular raw water turbidity and manganese.
 High turbidity can be caused by algal growth near the surface of the lake.
 High manganese concentrations can be caused by anaerobic biological activity in the lakebed sediment.
-The process of oxidation and coagulation need to be further reviewed to ensure each process can achieve the desired result.
-The specific threshold has not been discussed with NMWD staff and is not critical to the current evaluation.
+When manganese concentrations are relatively high, STP operations staff have found it difficult to add sufficient oxidant (chlorine dioxide) to the treatment process to meet the oxidant demand for both organics and inorganics while also maintaining compliance with the maximum contaminant level regulatory limit for chlorite in treated water.
+The specific manganese concentration threshold that causes these issues should be explored as part of a subsequent study.